pmcharrison/psynet-mirror/docs/experiment_development/development_workflow.rst

     You can also run your experiment's tests via PyCharm.
-    However, at the time of writing (June 2024) there is a bug in PyCharm's test result parser that causes important information to be omitted from test results in some cases.
+    However, at the time of writing (June 2024) there is a bug in PyCharm's test result parser that causes full tracebacks to be omitted from test results in some cases.
     To fix this problem we recommend editing your PyCharm's pytest run configurations to include the additional argument ``--tb=short``.
 To do this, click Run > Edit Configurations > Edit configuration templates > Python tests > pytest, and then insert ``--tb=short``